wastedMynd/pythonProject/README.md

   - Experimental Script(s):
     - web_scraping.py: which scraps the South African National lottery site; for:
-      - Lastest draw result(s) and its previous draw results.
+      - Latest draw result(s) and its previous draw results.
     - turtleDraw.py: for learning the turtle package.